 Do not allow a sprinkler system to spray on the boxes directly daily.
 Many sprinkler systems have hard water, chlorine, sulfides, and other contaminants which can damage protective coatings like paint and powder coat, greatly reducing the life span of your investment.

 Do not hang, lean, shake or allow children to play on the mailboxes.
 This can cause damage to your product if enough force is administered.

-If you have any questions or need any replacement parts, please contact Creative Mailbox Customer Service Department Toll Free at (800) 804-4809.
+If you have any questions or need any replacement parts, please contact Creative Mailbox Customer Service Department at (813) 818-7100.

 Lamp Post Care